Jethro Franklin

-Jethro Fitzgerald Franklin (born October 25, 1965) is an American football coach and former player who most recently was the defensive line coach for the Missouri Tigers.
+Jethro Fitzgerald Franklin (born October 25, 1965) is an American football coach and former player who is the defensive line coach for the UCLA Bruins.

 Playing career

 Franklin was born in St. Nazaire, France, while his father was stationed in the US military.
 He grew up in San Jose, California, attended Yerba Buena High School.
 He attended San Jose City College, a junior college, where he played both years and earned junior college All-American honors in 1985.
 He transferred to Fresno State University, where he played for two seasons.
 While playing for the Bulldogs he earned All-American second-team honors both seasons, set a then-school record with 19.5 sacks his junior season, and was the Pacific Coast Conference Defensive Player of the Year and Fresno State's MVP as a 1987 senior.
 He graduated from Fresno State with a bachelor's degree in criminology in 1988.

-In the 1988 NFL Draft, Franklin was drafted in the 11th round (298th overall) by the Houston Oilers.
+In the 1988 NFL draft, Franklin was drafted in the 11th round (298th overall) by the Houston Oilers.
 He did not play for the Oilers, but played defensive line for the Seattle Seahawks in the 1989 season.
 He then was the No. 1 draft choice of the San Antonio Riders of the World League of American Football in 1991, but instead opted to begin his coaching career.

 Coaching career

 Fresno State

-Franklin returned to Fresno State to coach the defensive line from 1991–1998, this term included a pair of NFL coaching fellowships, working with the Buffalo Bills in the summer of 1994 and the Cleveland Browns in the summer of 1995.
+Franklin returned to Fresno State to coach the defensive line from 1991 to 1998, this term included a pair of NFL coaching fellowships, working with the Buffalo Bills in the summer of 1994 and the Cleveland Browns in the summer of 1995.